dverloc/slate/source/index.html.md

 ### Full Request Example

 The full request includes the header, body, and schema.
-Check out the full example on the right.
+Check out the example on the right.

 ```shell
 Content-Type: application/json